 Ticang: Yes, because the Americans don’t want them to, they only want for the children to learn English.

 I was at first confused by the presence of the Americans in this text.
 The conversation in this text implies that the Zamboanga republic and the Americans coexisted during the time when this manuscript was created.
-I initially thought that the presidente being talked about was General Vicente Alvarez and from my reading, he was presidente of the Zamboanga republic only until 1899.
-This text was written in 1901 and the American rule would mean the end of a president governing since it was governor generals ruling the Philippines during the American occupation.
-However, according to Wikipedia:
+I initially thought that the Presidente being talked about was General Vicente Alvarez and from my reading, he was Presidente of the Zamboanga republic only until 1899.
+But according to the Wikipedia article on the Zamboanga republic, it looks like the Republic became a puppet government of the Americans in 1901.

-I also noticed that in the conversations above, que was always used to say that (e.g. ya habla si Buchang que…..) whereas today we tend to say kay or na.
-It appears that there is an obvious distinction between kay (because) and que (than) before than today.
+I also noticed that in the conversation above, que was always used to say 'that' (e.g. ya habla si Buchang que…..) whereas today we normally say kay or na.
+It appears that there was an obvious distinction between kay (because) and que (than) before than today.

 Ticang: What else?
 The people are already mad about that contribution, and I’m hearing from people that there are some who are prepared to make a complaint to the Civil Commission if they come.

-Ui habla obviously comes from the Spanish oir hablar, this is not in use anymore today.
+Ui habla obviously comes from the Spanish oir hablar (to hear talk of), This is not in use anymore today.